bloodsky/OnMyWay/README.md

 - Social side

   - Collecting social engineering problems.
+Following a bus instead of my favourite influencer?

   - Problems are related to : " ... "